 8. Tanjore Paintings

 This is a relatively new gallery but what a gallery.
 You see the opulent and colorful paintings from Thanjavur and Mysore in South India.
 Shiva and mythology are the main subjects of these paintings.
-Shiva as Nataraja and Krishna as butter stealing baby are the most common themes seen on Tanjore Paintings.
+Shiva as Nataraja and Krishna as butter-stealing babies are the most common themes seen in Tanjore Paintings.
 My favorite in this gallery is the painting that shows the two celebrated marriages from Ancient Indian literature – Shiva-Parvati Wedding and Ram-Sita Wedding.
 I have never seen another painting depicting this.

 Another favorite is a single painting depicting the Shiv-Lila – with Nataraja on its top.

-There are other unusual paintings like that of Vithobha or Panch-Mukhi Hanuman.
+There are other unusual paintings like those of Vithobha or Panch-Mukhi Hanuman.

-We keep hearing stories of how our current day scripts originated from some common ancient scripts.
-At National Museum, New Delhi, you can see the giant charts depicting the evolution of various letters over the ages and through various generations of scripts.
-Even if you are not interested in the evolution of languages, stop by at one of the boards and see the journey of the letters in Indian scripts as we know today.
+We keep hearing stories of how our current-day scripts originated from some common ancient scripts.
+At the museum, you can see giant charts depicting the evolution of various letters over the ages and through various generations of scripts.
+Even if you are not interested in the evolution of languages, stop by one of the boards and see the journey of the letters in Indian scripts as we know them today.

-National Museum at Delhi is full of sculptures from around the country and from across ages.
+The Museum is full of sculptures from around the country and from across ages.
 You see some of the best pieces as soon as you enter through the gate.
 You walk through them as you get in after buying your tickets.
-I can do a complete post of my favorite stone sculptures at National Museum – tell me if you want it.
+I can do a complete post of my favorite stone sculptures at the museum – tell me if you want it.

-- The museum is open from 10:00 AM to 5:00 PM for public.
+- It is open from 10:00 AM to 6:00 PM to the public.
+You can easily spend a couple of hours admiring the artifacts collection.
+So visit early.
 It is closed on Mondays and other public holidays.

 - There are scheduled guided tours as well at designated times.
 Check the correct time at the ticket window.

 - Photography is allowed and there are no camera charges.
-At some places, you are not allowed to use flash as it can damage the artifacts.
+In some places, you are not allowed to use flash as it can damage the artifacts.

-- There are two curio shops at National Museum, Delhi – one behind the ticket counter and one on the 1st floor.
-Both have interesting gift items to pick.
+- There are two curio shops – one behind the ticket counter and one on the 1st floor.
+Both have interesting gift items to pick from.

 - There is a staff canteen in the basement that serves basic food & there is a new café outside the main building.
 Both places are good for eating or taking breaks in between visiting two galleries.